kieranknowles1/csc8508-team-project/readme.md

 `Fmod-cmake` is an interface provided by github user `tadashibashi` at `https://github.com/tadashibashi/fmod-cmake`

+On Linux, the `FMOD_SDK_PATH` must be manually set to wherever you've extracted FMOD to.
+NOTE: currently fmod loads but can't find an audio server.
+This may be an issue with just my system, but is untested.

 ## Building

 To prepare for building on Windows, run